6-YEAR-OLD BOURBON RELEASE

 Date: July 5, 2019 — July 5, 2019

 Two hundred years of history is quite a milestone and we applaud Centre College for its remarkable journey.
-We are celebrating with Centre College with a special bottling of our wheated single barrel Kentucky Straight Bourbon.
-We were amazed how quickly the first three barrels sold.
+We have celebrated all year with sales of our wheated, single barrel Bourbon with the story of Centre on the side label.

-Cost is $55 ($60.50 with tax) and it is available in our gift shop.
+Cost is $55 ($60.50 with tax).
 We do offer the Bourbon in a mahogany collector's box that includes two shot glasses.
 Cost with the box is $94.41 (including tax).
 We can ship to places in Kentucky where alcohol sales are legal.
 If you are interested in purchasing, you may download a shipping form.
 Please include a daytime address where the delivery can be made because someone age 21 or older must sign for it.
 Cost is $25 to a ship a bottle and the fee increases based on how many bottles will be shipped.
 Email your form to Macaulay Minton at firstname.lastname@example.org.

 Please download a Shipping form

 Date: April 24, 2019 — October 13, 2019

 Here's where you can find our Bourbon and Rye Whiskey

 If you're a fan of Wilderness Trail's Bourbon and Rye Whiskey we have great news for you.
 It sells in 12 states.

 In addition to our home base of Kentucky where Heidelberg is our distributor, this is a list of states where Wilderness Trail is sold and who the distributors are.

 Michigan: ABC control states with Benchmark Beverage distributing

 Virginia: ABC control state